sylaschacko/medical_images/README.md

 5. **Augmentation of Image Data**: To prevent overfitting and increase the dataset's variability, we employed techniques such as rotation, width and height shifts, shearing, zooming, and horizontal flipping.
 These augmentations were applied in real-time during model training.

 ## Model Architecture
-We utilize a modified VGG16 architecture with the following specifications:
+I utilized a modified VGG16 architecture with the following specifications:
 - **Base Model**: VGG16 with pre-trained weights from ImageNet.
 - **Custom Layers**:
   - A flattening layer followed by a fully connected dense layer with 256 units and ReLU activation.